Parliamentary.ai

 Groups Affected

-• Children on the child protection register: Will experience increased scrutiny of their care situation, potentially leading to earlier adoption decisions.
+• Children on the child protection register: Their care arrangements will be significantly influenced by the bill’s provisions, potentially leading to adoption in some cases.

 Full Text